 You do however get little caves and sinkholes.
 It’s very porous so the ground water goes through it and it just keeps wearing it away.

 This creates very well drained soils that are good for vineyards.
-Some areas of the island by contrast are very clayey and need clay breaker treatments as the soils doesn’t have limestone but rather is clay from the feldspars degrading.
+Some areas of the island by contrast are very clayey and need clay breaker treatments as the soil doesn’t have limestone but rather is clay from the feldspars degrading.